For those who wear Stoic armor against the world of Absurd,

 Upon death, 🥀Thanatos extracts the soul from the body, illuminated by the radiant sunlight of 🔆Sol Invictus, under orders from ✂️Atropos. 🪽Mercury then wordlessly guides it to the banks of the Acheron, where the souls gather at dusk and mist, and 🛶Charon, cloaked and grumbling, awaits.
 Standing at the other side is 🔗Ananke, watching us from a distance.
 Looking at her is a reminder that the only thing that matters, is that we act and choose.
 Moral agency is a prerequisite for entering Hades.
 As such, only beings with fully developed consciousness and cognition have their souls extracted by 🥀Thanatos.
 Beings without cognition or consciousness, be they animals, young children, or the severely intellectually disabled, are immediately embraced by 🫗Lethe and 🌌Iuppiter Optimus Maximus instead.

-The soul must present their Coin of Judgment - a token of how life was lived in the face of the Absurd.
+The soul must present their Coin of Judgment - a token of how life was lived in the face of the Absurd, forged by ⚒️Vulcan himself.

 If no coin is presented, or if it crumbles to dust in the soul’s hand, they are left behind - lingering at the banks, their journey never begun.
 The souls who pass are then guided to one of the Realms of Hades, where the choices they made, or failed to make, in life define their fate.